Eating Seasonally – How This Helps Boost Your Gut Microbiome

 Eating seasonally means to change one’s diet in accordance to the foods readily available by nature.

-Not only will eating seasonally save you some $$ on your grocery budget, but will provide you with the most delicious, freshest, belly (and environmentally) friendly foods.
+Consequently, not only will eating seasonally save you some money on your grocery budget, but it will also provide you with the most delicious, freshest, belly- (and environmentally) friendly foods.

 Benefits of Eating Seasonally:

-Best Flavor– fresh, fully ripened produce has the best flavor, texture, and color.
-It is just how it was meant to be.
+This is because the fruits and vegetables that are in season are fresh.
+Also, the fully ripened produce has the best flavor, texture, and color.
+It is just how it is meant to be.

-Superior Nutrition – compared to being picked early or grown in less natural conditions, the foods ready in each season have a higher nutrient value because they’ve been given the right amount time to grow and obtain nutrients from the sun and soil.
+Compared to getting picked early or grown in less natural conditions, the foods that are truly ready in each season have a higher nutrient value.
+The reason behind this is because they’ve been given the right amount of time to grow and obtain nutrients from the sun and soil.

-Variety – eating seasonally allows you for your tastebuds to explore new flavors, helps you pick things you may never have tried, and get creative with making them into your dishes!
+Eating seasonally allows your taste buds to explore new flavors.
+As a result, it helps you pick things you may never have tried, and get creative with incorporating them into your dishes!

-Diversity – eating seasonally allows you to provide your gut microbiome with a diverse array of foods – which it loves.
-Having diversity in the gut helps boost the immune system.
+Eating seasonally allows you to provide your gut microbiome with a diverse array of foods – which it loves.
+Therefore, having diversity in the gut helps boost the immune system.

-The foods ready in specific seasons provide exactly what the body needs: detoxification from the long winter of heavier foods (as seen in the plethora of leafy greens in the spring), hydration (as seen with more berries, watermelon, cucumbers in the summer) and cooling (as seen in the emergence of apples in the fall to help rid the body of heat to prepare for winter).
+In conclusion, the foods that are ready during specific seasons provide exactly what the body needs: detoxification from the long winter of heavier foods (as seen in the plethora of leafy greens in the spring), hydration (as seen with more berries, watermelon, cucumbers in the summer) and cooling (as seen in the emergence of apples in the fall to help rid the body of heat to prepare for winter).